 Banana freckle is a fungus that attacks the leaves and fruit of all varieties of banana in both commercial crops and backyard plants.
 It reduces the yield and health of plants, but does not affect human health.

 Banana freckle was detected in the Top End of the Northern Territory (NT) in 2013, and a campaign to eradicate it is under way.

 Planting begins for permit holders

-Before May 2015, all banana plants were removed from the six red zones to ensure the Northern Territory was in the best position to eradicate banana freckle.
+Before May 2015, all banana plants were removed from the six red zones to ensure the NT was in the best position to eradicate banana freckle.